newsuk/times-components/packages/sticky/README.md

 Attach children to viewport on scroll (web only)

-Uses the CSS feature `position: sticky` and adds a class you can use to restyle the component when it becomes sticky.

 This also supports sticking relative to a specified container using the provided `StickyProvider` component, which renders a chosen element (defaults to a `div`) to calculate the required offset.
 This can be useful if you wish to stick the